• Skip to primary navigation

 Instructions

-Next, cut the chicken to servable pieces, trim off excess fat from the chicken, and make diagonal slits on the surface to allow the marinade to penetrate through.
-Transfer the prepared chicken pieces to a bowl.
+• Next, cut the chicken into serving pieces, remove excess fat, and make slits on the surface for the marinade to penetrate.
+Place the chicken in a bowl.

-Cover, place in the refrigerator and allow to marinate for at least 30 minutes or overnight for best results.
+• Cover the chicken and marinate in the refrigerator for at least 30 minutes, or overnight for best flavor.

 • Preheat the grill to between medium and medium-high.
-If using a coal grill or jiko, make sure that the flames are not too hot.
+If using a coal grill or jiko, make sure that the flames are not too hot (see notes below for oven instructions).

-• Once cooked through, set the chicken pieces aside and proceed on to prepare the sauce.
-You can cover them with foil paper so they do not cool too much.
+• Once cooked through, set the chicken pieces aside, cover with foil to prevent cooling, and proceed to prepare the sauce.

 COCONUT SAUCE

-• Place a non-stick pot or pan on the stove and allow it to heat under medium heat.
-Next, add cooking oil and the sliced onions.
-Fry until the onions are translucent and fragrant.
+• Heat a nonstick pan over medium heat.
+Add cooking oil and onions.
+Fry until translucent and fragrant.

 • Add the tomato paste, salt, minced garlic and ginger, turmeric and ground cumin then stir to combine.
-Add the coconut cream and lemon juice then give it a good mix.
+Add the coconut milk and lemon juice then give it a good mix.

 1 large bell pepper